 In Section 3 we showed that the growth phase of an idealised baroclinic life cycle is almost unchanged when introducing a stratospheric jet to the system.
 In particular the linear growth rate of the baroclinic wave (in terms of EKE) is not sensitive to changes in stratospheric conditions.
-These findings are in contradiction to the results previously reported by other authors (e.g., Wittman et al., 2007; Smy and Scott, 2009), but can potentially be explained by the sensitivity of the linear growth phase to changes in tropopause-level PV gradient.
-The structure of the PV gradient in our experiments is essentially not altered by the inclusion of stratospheric winds and the linear growth of baroclinic waves (driven by tropospheric heat fluxes) is therefore
+These findings seem to contradict previously reported results (e.g., Wittman et al. (2007); Smy and Scott (2009)).
+A likely explanation for this discrepancy is that the linear growth phase is highly sensitive to tropopause-

-&lt;sup>1Note that the same similarity seems to also hold for the sum of anomalies of experiments $T{<25}$ and $T{>25}$ (not shown explicitly).
+1Note that the same similarity seems to hold for the sum of anomalies of experiments $T{<25}$ and $T{>25}$ (not shown explicitly).

 Figure 11.
 Geopotential height at 1000 hPa of the final state of the experiments displayed in Figure 8.
-Subplot a) illustrates the difference in initial and final state geopotential height for experiment T, all other subplots illustrate the difference between the respective experiment and the reference experiment T. The purple dash-dotted line in subplot b) shows the sum of the anomalies for the cases $T{<10}$ and $T{>10}$ .
+Subplot a) illustrates the difference in initial and final state geopotential height for experiment T, all other subplots illustrate the difference between the respective experiment and the reference experiment T. The purple dash-dotted line in subplot b) shows the sum of the anomalies for the cases $T{<10}$ and $T{>10}$.
 All experiments include surface friction.